datashaman/mrtallyman/README.md

 # robocop

 Slack responder that handles events and commands.
-Uses gipc and gevent to spawn long-running processes.
+Uses gevent to spawn long-running threads.

 Setup an app and a bot on Slack, subscribe to events (and setup the needed OAuth scopes), or create a command.